Although you may not know it you have two IP addresses, an Internal IP address (Private ) and an external IP address (Public).

 Google shows an IP address:

 This is your external IP address.

-Now open a command line and type:
+What is my internnal IP address? -Open a command line and type:

 You should see something like this: